Raphael40/Java-Course/05_project/03_Main-class.md

 }
 ```

 The difference is, in the first example a custom Exception will be thrown and we quit the program.
-In the second example we print our custom error message to the output but the program keeps running.
+In the second example there is no Exception thrown and instead we print our custom message to the output.
+Thiskeeps the program keeps running.

-In our case it would be more suitable to use the latter and I will use that throughout the program.
-However, for this method I am going to throw an Exception just because I want to show you how to test for it later.
+In our case, it would be more suitable to use the latter so that the program keeps running and we can try entering a movie again.

 Incorporate a `try/catch` like this:

 ```
-private static void addMovie() {
+public static Movie enterMovieDetails() {
     try {
         System.out.println("Enter the title of the movie:");
         String title = movieScanner.nextLine();